Advertiser Disclosure

 1629 K St. NW #801, Washington, D.C.
 20006

-Designed by world-renowned architect Frank Gehry, the memorial will feature a one-of-a-kind stainless steel tapestry depicting the beaches of D-Day.
-It also has heroic-sized bronze sculptures, monolithic stone blocks and carvings, and inscriptions that depict images of Eisenhower’s life.
+The Eisenhower Memorial was built to capture the 34th president’s devotion to public service, leadership, integrity, and democracy.
+Designed by world-renowned architect Frank Gehry, the memorial features a one-of-a-kind stainless steel tapestry depicting the beaches of Normandy on D-Day.
+It also has bronze sculptures, monolithic stone blocks and carvings, and inscriptions that depict images from Eisenhower’s life.

 Korean War Veterans Memorial